Mayo-free avocado egg salad makes an easy go-to lunch recipe. This easy, 3-ingredient recipe requires hardly any time or

 In addition, the high-octane monounsaturated fat in avocado is a healthy fat that helps lower bad cholesterol and also boosts your metabolism.
 Nothing like a little quality fat to help you burn fat.
 It’s a mind blow, I know.

-Because I’m not a mondo fan of mayonnaise, I tend to get crafty in situations like this, and replace the mayo with Greek yogurt, or in this case: avocado.
+Because I’m not a huge fan of mayonnaise, I tend to get crafty in situations like this, and replace the mayo with Greek yogurt, or in this case: avocado.
 The egg salad turns out super thick and creamy with a little zesty flavor.